not-quite-vacation/blog/blog/content/post/glasgow-to-aberfoyle/index.md

 ![Ducks in a boat](images/IMG_1232.jpg)

 We hadn't really planned much.
 Wende had made a reservation at Pitlochry so we chose a route that would get us there.
-After cycling through England Vicki and I were pretty familiar with the national cycle routes.
+After cycling through England, Vicki and I were pretty familiar with the national cycle routes.
 We chose to follow route 7 from Glasgow all the way to Inverness.
 The first day was pretty easy.
 A walk in the park for Vicki, Wende, and I.